akladyous/blogposts/posts/react-fiber.md

 performance and rendering efficiency of React applications.
 At the heart of Fiber lies the reconciliation process, a powerful mechanism that efficiently updates the user interface based on changes in application state.
-In this blog, we will delve into the concept of Fiber trees and explore how the reconciliation process works
+In this blog, we will delve into the concept of Fiber trees and explore how the reconciliation process works...

 ## Reconciliation Stack